The Story Behind... Safe Refuge

-"...a heartwarming, inspirational read. ...I must commend Ms. McBlain on the wonderful and inspirational book that Faith, Hope and Charity is. ..I can recommend this story as one not to be missed..."~~Diana Risso, for Romance Reviews Today.
+"...a heartwarming, inspirational read. ...I must commend Ms. McBlain on the wonderful and inspirational book...I can recommend this story as one not to be missed..."~~Diana Risso, for Romance Reviews Today.

 "... a story of spiritual awakening and growth.
 The gradual conversion of Kirsten is beautiful to follow.
 Michael's dedication to his church, his child and his God is touching and uplifting.
 Ginny McBlain is a master story teller. ...she tells a love story that is a joy to read and a treat to experience.
 This is a wonderful book.
 I highly recommend it."~~Barri Bryan, author of A World Apart.